 The Sony H9 aren't designed for sports and fitness as they have a bulky design that can fall off your head with moderate head movements.
 They also have a gamer-centric design with a non-detachable boom mic, which will stand out at the gym.
 That said, they're decently comfortable, well-built, and support Bluetooth, eliminating the risk of the audio cable snagging on something and pulling them off your head.

 The Sony H9 are decent for office use.
-Although they have a gamer-centric design, they have an ANC system to help block out chatty colleagues and the hum of computer fans.
+Although they have a gamer-centric design, their ANC system helps block out chatty colleagues and the hum of computer fans.
 They have a decently comfortable fit and last over 22 hours continuously, making them a solid choice for long days at the office.
-If you need to participate in online meetings, their non-detachable boom mic ensures your voice sounds clear to coworkers during meetings, even in a noisy office.
+If you need to participate in online meetings, their non-detachable boom mic ensures your voice sounds fairly clear to coworkers during meetings, even in noisy offices.
 Thanks to their wireless dongle, you can stay wirelessly connected to your PC while simultaneously receiving audio via your Bluetooth smartphone.

 The Sony H9 are wireless gaming headphones, and you can't use them wired.

 The Sony H9 are decent for phone calls and online meetings.
-If you don't mind their overall gamer-centric look, they have a non-detachable boom mic that offers a good overall performance.
-Your voice sounds clear and understandable, even in moderately noisy environments.
+If you don't mind their overall gamer-centric look, they have a non-detachable boom mic that offers a decent overall performance.
+Your voice sounds clear and understandable, although a bit bright and distorted.
+That said, you'll be heard clearly, even if you're taking calls in moderately noisy environments.
 If you're taking calls with a lot of noise around you, the headphones have an ANC system.
 They can block out the sounds of ambient chatter and the hum of computer fans well.

 The Sony H9 come in one color variation: 'White', and you can see our model's label here.
 If you come across another variant of these headphones, please let us know in the discussions, and we'll update our review.